OUR BLOG

 Can Birth Injuries Cause Excessive Drooling in Babies?

 It’s rare, but birth injuries can also be the reason why a baby drools a lot.
-Excessive drooling is a common symptom for birth injuries that affect muscle control, such as cerebral palsy or bell’s palsy.
+Excessive drooling is a common symptom of birth injuries that affect muscle control, such as cerebral palsy or Bell’s palsy.

 In addition, autism and other neurological conditions can affect the baby’s ability to control their facial muscles and swallow properly.